PVSekhar1234/Interactive-Plant-Care-Assistant/README.md

 Get your own credentials from Google cloud console.

-Make a config folder in the root directory and inside it make a 'dev.env' file like as config(folder) -> dev.env(file) .The config file must contain 3 env variables as
+Make a config folder in the root directory and inside it make a 'dev.env' file like as config(folder) -> dev.env(file) .The config file must contain 4 env variables as

-CLIENT_ID=your google api client id
-CLIENT_SECRET=your google client secret REDIRECT_URI=your redirect url
+CLIENT_ID=your google api client id, CLIENT_SECRET=your google client secret, REDIRECT_URI=your redirect url,
-SESSION_SECRET= your generated session secret
+SESSION_SECRET= your generated session secret key

 To Start our application:-